zhousarah/azure-compute-docs/articles/container-instances/container-instances-overview.md

 ## Spot container deployment

-ACI Spot containers allow customers to run interruptible, containerized workloads on unused Azure capacity at significantly discounted prices of up to 70% compared to regular-priority ACI containers.
+ACI Spot containers allow customers to run interruptible, containerized workloads on unused Azure capacity at discounted prices of up to 70% compared to regular-priority ACI containers.
 ACI spot containers may be preempted when Azure encounters a shortage of surplus capacity, and they're suitable for workloads without strict availability requirements.
 Customers are billed for per-second memory and core usage.
 To utilize ACI Spot containers, you can deploy your workload with a specific property flag indicating that you want to use Spot container groups and take advantage of the discounted pricing model.
 For more information, see [spot container groups](container-instances-spot-containers-overview.md).

 ## Considerations
 User’s credentials passed via command line interface (CLI) are stored as plain text in the backend.
-Storing credentials in plain text is a security risk; Microsoft advises customers to store user credentials in CLI environment variables to ensure they are encrypted/transformed when stored in the backend.
+Storing credentials in plain text is a security risk; Microsoft advises customers to store user credentials in CLI environment variables to ensure they're encrypted/transformed when stored in the backend.

 If your container group stops working, we suggest trying to restart your container, checking your application code, or your local network configuration before opening a [support request][azure-support].